 How to make vegan coconut cream frosting

-To make these funfetti buns even better, I topped them with my favorite coconut cream frosting and, you guessed it, more sprinkles!
+To make these funfetti cinnamon rolls even better, I topped them with my favorite coconut cream frosting and, you guessed it, more sprinkles!

 To make coconut cream frosting you only need these ingredients: